arturjzapater/memento/README.md

   - [ ] Show list of scheduled memos
   - [ ] Allow to cancel memo from view panel
 - [ ] Create option to snooze memo on alert
+- [ ] Validate user input
+  - [ ] Especially make sure that a notificaion can't be scheduled for the past